You can set up vRealize Automation to use an external vRealize Orchestrator server.

 - Select the authentication type.

-This option is applicable only if you configured the vRealize Orchestrator and vRealize Automation to use one common vCenter Single Sign-On instance.
+This option is applicable only if you configured the vRealize Orchestrator and vRealize Automation to use a common vCenter Single Sign-On instance.

-The account that you provide must be a member of the vRealize Orchestrator vcoadmins group or a member of a group with view and execute permissions.
+The account that you provide must be a member of the vRealize Orchestrator vcoadmins group or a member of a group with view and run permissions.

 - Click Test Connection.

-You configured the connection to the external vRealize Orchestrator server, and the workflows folder and the related utility actions are automatically imported.
+You configured the connection to the external vRealize Orchestrator server, and imported the workflows folder and the related utility actions.
 The workflows folder contains workflows for configuring endpoints and creating resource mappings.